- Base fabric: water-repellent impregnated (300 mm HH), anti-rot and anti-mold treated

 Use of insect repellents

 The canvas of the tent is factory impregnated.
 Impregnation prevents water from passing through the canvas.
-Spraying insect repellent over the surface of the canvas will damage the impregnation, therefore you can expect water seepage in the area where the agent was applied.
+Spraying insect repellent over the surface of the canvas will damage the impregnation, causing possible water seepage in the area where the agent was applied.
 Subsequent impregnation of the canvas with impregnating agents will not be deep.
 Consequently, the impregnation will not be permanent.
 It will be necessary to replace the canvas or sew a new canvas.
 We suggest you apply insect repellents to yourself outside the tent to prevent damaging the canvas.

 - Field beds